Museums, Science & Technology Museum, Art Collection

 Radiation/Light

 Radiation from light waves can fade and embrittle your collection’s sensitive materials.
-Employing cabinet doors with annealed glass provides better visibility and UV protection for your materials.
+Employing cabinet doors with glass provides better visibility and UV protection for your materials.

-How to Mitigate
+How to Mitigate Radiation/Light Damage:

 Pests

-Pests will do anything to find a way into storage systems in order to nest in and eat organic collections.
+Pests will do anything to find a way into storage systems in order to nest and eat organic collections.
 Additionally, the development of mold can consume and stain organic material in improperly tempered conditions.

-How to Mitigate
+How to Mitigate Damage from Pests:

-• White paint for easier detection of infestations
+- Use white paint for easier detection of infestations

-• Seal interior and exterior doors, ductwork, and baseboards with door sweeps and caulk
+- Seal interior and exterior doors, ductwork, and baseboards with door sweeps and caulk

 Dissociation & Neglect

-When collections storage best practices are not maintained, objects can be separated from their records or other items in the collection.
+When storage best practices are not maintained, objects can be separated from their records or other items in the collection.

-How to Mitigate
+How to Mitigate Damage from Dissociation & Neglect:

-• Organizing as much of a collection in one physical space as possible
+- Organize as much of a collection in one physical space as possible

 Relative Humidity

-How to Mitigate
+How to Mitigate Damage from Humidity:

-• Consult HVAC specialists, especially if your collections are housed in a historic building.
+- Consult HVAC specialists, especially if your collections are housed in a historic building

 Next Up in Museums